AllisonNB/Tents-Trails/README.md

-# Work in Progress!
+# Work in Progress! 🚧

-to run the project:
+# Tents & Trails
+A campground review site that allows my friends to share/recommend different backcountry routes in Algonquin Park.

+# How to Use
-- run npm install in both the server and client folders
+1. Use "npm i" in the client and server folders to install all dependencies needed

-# Next Steps:
+# Future Developments
-✔ Add user submission feedback
+✔ user submission feedback
-- image upload
+- user image upload
 - authentication & authorization
 - add reviews feature
 - unit testing